Skip to main content

 Anthropometric Traits

 Although the biological mechanisms are not well understood, obesity and height are risk factors for several cancers.
 Both anthropometric traits have strong genetic components.
 Through the GIANT Consortium, Dr. Berndt and colleagues have identified hundreds of loci for height and adiposity-related traits (e.g., body mass index).
-This work has a had profound impact on our understanding of the genetic architecture of these traits as well as other diseases, but many questions remain.
+This work has had a profound impact on our understanding of the genetic architecture of these traits as well as other diseases, but many questions remain.
 Dr. Berndt’s research seeks to further understand the genetic underpinnings of anthropometric traits and to examine the impact of adiposity on cancer risk and mortality.

 Press Contacts